- Developing self-awareness skills is crucial for a child’s future relationships and overall mental health.

 As your child transitions from toddlerhood to his preschooler years, you’ll notice, among other things, important changes in his self-awareness skills.
 In other words, he will be able to say and understand the meaning of his first name, age, and sex, as well as having a better understanding of his likes and dislikes.
-Your child’s self-awareness skills are what, in the future, will allow him to understand that he is a whole, unique and independent person with thoughts and feelings.
-This set of skills is essential for developing and maintaining relationships, and to lead healthy and happy inner lives.
+Your child’s self-awareness skills are what, in the future, will allow him to understand that he is a whole, unique, and independent person with thoughts and feelings.
+This set of skills is essential for developing and maintaining relationships, and to lead a healthy and happy inner life.

 According to 1991’s seminal paper on how children develop the concept of selfhood, published by Harvard’s professor Jerome Kagan in the journal Developmental Review, self-awareness refers to a person’s realization that he or she is a distinct human being, with body, mind, and actions that are separate from other people’s.
 Approaching 4 years of age, children work on developing their autonomy, as stated in the stages of psychosocial development proposed by Erick Erickson during the 1950’s.

 Here are some tips on how you can help your kid develop self-awareness skills: